Libor mortgage at a glance

 Our experts are there for you – we look forward to meeting you.

-The interest rate on the Libor mortgage depends on fluctuations on the money market and is adjusted every three, six or twelve months.
+The interest rate on the Libor mortgage depends on fluctuations on the money market and is adjusted every three or six months.
 Falling interest rates are of course ideal, but you can protect yourself against rising interest rates by canceling your Libor mortgage and concluding a multi-year UBS Fixed-Rate Mortgage.
-With UBS, this is possible at the end of each fixed-rate term - meaning every three, six, or twelve months.
+With UBS, this is possible at the end of each fixed-rate term - meaning every three or six months.